Student Handbook

 Sexual Harrassment / Harrassment / Bullying

 Sexual harassment/Harassment/Bullying are violations of the law and St. Tammany Parish School Board policy.
 Such behaviors will be fully investigated and addressed by the administration.
-Students who believe they are victims of such behavior are encouraged to complete a Patriot Safety Report (see page 23).
-Forms and collection boxes are found outside of the library, the main hallway near the 300 wing, and the 400 wing.
-Students also have the option to speak to the principal, assistant principal, counselor, TRT, or any faculty member for assistance.
+Students who believe they are victims of such behavior are encouraged to either speak to the principal, assistant principal, counselor, TRT, or any faculty member for assistance.
 All incidents will be documented.

 Student Access to School Grounds and Buildings